 When Apex Legends first dropped out of almost nowhere, it was a revelation.
 Thanks to some very generous spending on influencer marketing from EA, it being a part of the Titanfall universe, and its free nature, Apex Legends took the gaming world by storm.
 After skyrocketing to the top of Twitch, the playerbase seems to have dwindled in the eyes of many, but Apex is definitely still one of the most popular battle royale games out there.
-Question is: with the hype bubble now burst, how many people play Apex Legends in 2020?
+Question is: with the initial hype bubble now long burst, how many people play Apex Legends in 2022?

 However, this is not quite as impressive as it first appears.
 Since its launch in February 2019, Apex reached 2.5 million players in just a couple of days and 10 million players in under a week.
 Just over a week after release, Apex had 25 million players.
 Apex then hit 50 million players in March 2019, a month after launch.
 For Apex to then need a further six months to hit 70 million players in October indicates a certain decline, but that’s not where it ended for Apex Legends.

 At the time of launch, Apex recorded a very healthy2 million concurrent players just a week after launch.
 By comparison, current battle royale king Fortnite took sixteen weeks to reach such a milestone.

 However, it looks like Apex Legends may have peaked early while Fortnite grew gradually before skyrocketing and then showing steady numbers.
-The slowing down of total players points to that, but so too does the game’s flagging viewership on Twitch.
+But that only tells a part of the story.

 As you can see, Apex Legends positively flew to the top of the Twitch charts before sliding down almost as quickly as it arrived.
 This aligns with the game’s slow growth following a sensational period of growth.
 Twitch numbers aren’t the best indicators of a game’s popularity, but they do offer an insight into a game’s standing in the gaming sphere.

-The amount of people playing Apex Legends dwindling is further evidenced by the game’s sudden downturn in revenue.
+The amount of people playing Apex Legends dwindling at that time is further evidenced by the game’s sudden downturn in revenue.
 Just two weeks after launch, revenue was down by 74% with stagnant content and underwhelming cosmetics seemingly playing a part.

-As you can see, Apex is nowhere to be seen in the top ten, though this was just before the release of the resurgent Season 3 on October 1st.
+As you can see, Apex was nowhere to be seen in the top ten, though this was just before the release of the resurgent Season 3 on October 1st.
 It’s also worth repeating just how big a debut the game had — few could hope to sustain such wild buzz.

 However, in October 2019, which saw the release of the widely appreciated Season 3 and a brand new map, Apex Legends had its most successful month since launch, amassing a whopping $45 million in revenue, which was triple what it had accomplished in September.

-We did, however, get a bit more insight for January 2020 into how many people are currently playing Apex Legends.
+In January 2020, we got a closer look into how many people are currently playing Apex Legends.
 The Grand Soiree event saw a 12% boost (MoM) to the amount of people playing the game, though revenue did take an overall hit compared to December.
-That said, it’s to be expected when youngsters are home from school in Christmas.
+That said, it’s to be expected when youngsters are home from school at Christmas.

 It seems that whenever Apex Legends has an LTM, new season or new event that its player numbers begin to soar, which is pretty much the case for every multiplayer game out there.

 This was evidenced by the launch of Season 5, Fortune’s Favour, which was the most successful season launch in the game’s history, though EA did not share specific information.
 While this doesn’t necessarily mean it was the most popular period in Apex history as the pre-season before Season 1 is not included, it goes to show that many people still play Apex Legends and love it.